 PAS Essential Info Packets

-Planning and Zoning for Solar Energy (PAS EIP-30)
+Planning and Zoning for Solar Energy: Updated Edition (PAS EIP-30)

 Do your community's plans and ordinances address solar energy systems?
 As the nation's centers of electricity consumption, cities and counties are uniquely positioned to support economic growth, strengthen America's energy independence, and reduce pollution by converting to solar energy.
 Planners have important roles to play in making sure their communities' plans and land use regulations allow and encourage this clean, safe energy source.

-This Essential Info Packet provides an extensive collection of sample ordinances on solar access, solar siting, and solar energy systems large and small, along with background articles and examples of how communities are adding solar provisions to their comprehensive plans.
+This Essential Info Packet, updated for 2014, provides an extensive collection of sample ordinances on topics such as solar access, solar siting, and solar energy systems large and small, along with many examples of how communities are adding solar provisions to their comprehensive, subarea, and functional plans.